ibm-cloud-docs/power-iaas/migration-strategies-third-party.md

 ### FalconStor StorSafe VTL for Cloud
 {: storsafe-cloud}

-FalconStor StorSafe VTL for {{site.data.keyword.powerSys_notm}} comes bundled with OS and can be deployed from IBM catalogue with one click.
+FalconStor StorSafe VTL for {{site.data.keyword.powerSys_notm}} comes bundled with OS and can be deployed from the IBM catalogue with one click.

 ### FalconStor StorSafe VTL for On-Premises
 {: storsafe-onprem}